Privacy Policy

 — To respond to inquiries.
 When you contact us directly, we use your information to respond to your message.

 — To fulfil our contractual obligations.
 When you engage our services, we process client data as necessary to deliver the engagement.
+This includes accessing and auditing your property’s representation across AI tools and third-party platforms, creating and deploying content on your behalf, and producing diagnostic and measurement reports.

 — To maintain and improve our website.
 We use aggregated, anonymised data to understand how visitors interact with our site and to maintain site security.